 Type aliases are useful for indicating two ideas (generally from different taxonomies or schemas) mean exactly the same thing.

-Use inheritence when you want to capture that something is a specialisation of a concept, rather than for modelling the context surrounding a concept.
+Use inheritance when you want to capture that something is a specialisation of a concept, rather than for modelling the context surrounding a concept.

 ie., avoid specialising types to cater for concepts such as: